denizddogru/todo-project-assignment/README.md

 - ./tables ->display created tables
 - select * from * user;  //display registered users
 - drop table user; // test: change on the user models will not be displayed if running tables are not dropped and re-runned

+---
+23 February
+- register user and add them to the database
+- login schema and check_password to verify login
+-